 The campaign especially targets the youth from 13 to 25 years old, because investigations show that is the age group least likely to have lights on a bicycle.
 It is very important to have lights since in the darker season in the Netherlands it can be dark from as early 4 pm, to 9 am the following day.
 In which time of the day and night a lot of cycling is done, also by younger people going to and from school and sports clubs etc. The campaign is accompanied by a Facebook page and a website and there is an app where you can transform pictures to send to people you would like to see.

-Lights on bicycles have been mandatory in the Netherlands since as early as 1905.
+Front lights on bicycles have been mandatory in the Netherlands since as early as 1905 and the rear light followed in 1938.
 If stopped by the police, you do get a fine for not having lights which is €45.
 It’s another €30 if one of the mandatory reflectors is missing.
 And you need quite a lot of reflectors under Dutch law.
 There has to be a red reflector at the rear of the bicycle and there need to be yellow reflectors on back and front of the pedals (all since 1979).
 Every bicycle wheel has to have a reflective surface over the full size of the wheels on both sides in yellow or white (since 1987).
 As said, loose lights are permitted since 2008 but they have to be attached as steady as possible.
 Which means they are only allowed to be worn on the body and not on the arms or legs.
 Illegal under Dutch law are flashing lights.
 This may surprise you but there is a good reason.
 Flashing lights are only permitted to indicate a direction change but especially to mark a dangerous situation and if there’s one thing cyclists are not, it is dangerous.
-All these measurements are in place to make sure other road users instantly recognize that they are approaching someone on a bicycle and not something else.
+All these measures are in place to make sure other road users instantly recognize that they are approaching someone on a bicycle and not something else.